11 Reasons Your Pothos Not Growing (Have Solution)

 Pruning

 Use a new pair of scissors to cut the plants below a node.
-The objectives you have determined precisely how you should trim them.
+You have determined precisely how you should trim the objectives.

 • Shape: If you want to re-shape your plant, cut the stems back to a few inches above the Pothos soil to encourage the new formation.